MadJlzz/unity3d-dependencies-management/Assets/README.md

-All of the frameworks will be save under Assets/Frameworks/<FrameworkName>
+All of the frameworks will be deployed under Assets/Frameworks/"FrameworkName".